The Gaiam Total Body Balance Ball Kit comes with everything you will need to shape and tone your abs, shoulders, arms, butt, and thighs.

 What’s in the Box?

-The Gaiam Total Body Balance Ball Kit contains a balance ball, a resistance band and a workout DVD.
-You will also receive a pump for inflating the ball.
+The Gaiam Total Body Balance Ball Kit contains a balance ball, a resistance band, and a workout DVD or a digital download link.
+Y

 Small (purple) – 22″ (55cm) – for people between 5′ and 5′ 5″ tall.